-5.4.1.3.1 Update Primitive for Replacing Data in the Management Object
+6.4.1.3.1 Update Primitive for Replacing Data in the Management Object

-This is the case that the Update Primitive targets the attribute that is mapped to the non-executable Node in technology specific data model object as specified in clause 6.3.
-The Update Request primitive for the <mgmtObj> Resource, as described in [Y.oneM2M.SLCP], shall be mapped to technology specific requests that replace the data in the corresponding OMA DM Management Objects.
-Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 6.3 shall be updated.
+This is the case that the Update Primitive targets the attribute that is mapped to the non-executable Node in technology specific data model object as specified in clause 7.3.
+The Update Request primitive for the <mgmtObj> Resource, as described in [ITU-T Y.oneM2M.SLCP], shall be mapped to technology specific requests that replace the data in the corresponding OMA DM Management Objects.
+Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the associated OMA DM Management Object as specified in clause 7.3 shall be updated.
 Replacing data in OMA DM Management Object can be performed by the Protocol Command Replace in OMA DM 1.3 and HGET in OMA DM 2.0.

-5.4.1.3.1.1 Update Response Status Code Mapping
+6.4.1.3.1.1 Update Response Status Code Mapping